arthurmde/Type-on-Strap/en/_posts/2020-2-2-habit-drink-water.md

 **What are you thinking right now?**

-1. "That's weird!
+1. "That's weird!"
-2. "I hate going to WC too often"
+2. "I hate going to restroom too often"
 3. "That's why I don't drink water"
 4. "That's not water, it's beer"
 5. "Ok, tell me more..."

 I usually drink between 3.5 and 4 liters of water during my working hours.
 Consequently, I go to the restroom 5~7 times during this period.
 You may think that this is a major productivity killer.
-In fact it is the opposite for several reasons, especially if you know how to use it to your advantage.
-To this end, all you need is a bottle of water with the proper size to implement this cycle:
+In fact, it is the opposite for several reasons, especially if you know how to use it to your advantage.
+To this end, all you need is a bottle of water with the proper size to implement the following cycle:

 1. Fulfill the bottle with water
-2. Drink the whole bottle while working in a period of time
+2. Drink the whole bottle gradually while working in a period of time
-3. Go to the WC
+3. Go to the restroom
 4. Repeat

 I call this the **"drink water and pee"** routine.